Damon-wenc/Auto-Test-Framework/README.md

 ### Details
 Please watch the code by urself :D

+### Implementation
+The code is tested with Python version 2.7 on Windows.
+All you need to install is tornado library, please follow the [official guide](http://www.tornadoweb.org/en/stable/#installation).
+And if your OS is *nix, you may rewrite the ssh.py module with more properly libraries, like paramiko.

 ### Last words
 This is just a light&clear upper level control framework, what you are intending to do on your device is not included,  'send' -> 'run' -> 'retrieve log' -> 'analysis log' is a complete loop.